Written by Katy

 During our planning with you, we always make a list of the critical people who are important to you.
 This wedding couple told us the children were really important to them, so we suggested doing one big wedding group photo of all the children at the wedding.
 Again we captured them being ‘sensible’ first, but the best photo above is simply letting the kids being themselves!

 We hope you enjoyed this post!
-Shoot us an email to see if we're free on your wedding day and let's grab a cuppa!
+Shoot me an email to see if I'm free on your wedding day and let's chat!